-19 Best Things to Do in Yogyakarta Besides the Temples (2023)
+15 Best Things to Do in Yogyakarta Besides the Temples (2024)

 Yogyakarta is part of my complete 14-day Java Backpacking Itinerary.

-1. Alun-alun Kidul
+1. Visit Alun-alun Kidul

-Alun-alun Kidul is the south public square of the two that surround the Kraton, aka the Walled Palace.
-Kidul is the Javanese word for south, whereas Selatan is the Indonesian, thus it’s sometimes called Alun-alun Selatan.
+Alun-alun Kidul (cool kids call it “Alkid”) is the south public square of the two that surround the Kraton, aka the Walled Sultan’s Palace.

 The Alun-alun is a 110m. by 110m. piece of flat grassland that used to be the grounds where the Sultan’s army exercised.
 Today it’s one of the most famous meeting and chill-out spots in Yogyakarta.

-- Rent an Odong-odong: Rent one of the colorful neon mini-mini-buses and pedal around the alun-alun.
-The price to rent is around 50.000 IDR (3.5$).
+Rent one of the colorful neon mini-mini-buses and pedal around the alun-alun.

-- Color a cartoon: With the resurgence of coloring books for adults, you’d be surprised at just how many adults sit down at one of the small chairs around the alun-alun to color a page with a popular cartoon character.
-Markers and pencils provided.
-Price: 15.000 IDR (1$) and you can keep your creation.
+If you think coloring books are just for kids, think again.
+You’d be surprised at just how many adults sit down on one of the small chairs around the Alun-alun to color a page with a popular cartoon character.

-2. Prawirotaman Street Art
+2. Expore Prawirotaman

 Prawirotaman is a notable street in Jogja, famous for its backpacker’s accommodation options (sometimes called “bule area“, bule meaning foreigner), availability of western food like pizza and burgers (by the way, please don’t eat that, check out my authentic places to eat in Yogyakarta suggestions instead), and not the least – street art.